Nembie/nova-iban-field/README.md

 ## 🗒️ Note

 * This field only checks the formatting of the string, there is no check that the iban is actually valid and working.
-* Translations in Spanish, French and German were made with Google translate, they are probably wrong.
+* German translation was done via google translate, it's probably wrong.